iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : You are not allowed to code anything else than the line of expected line of code at the expected line.
     * Expected Results : Add one line to the code provided, so that the program prints a[2] = 98, followed by a new line.

-> 💡*Fun Fact : A dream doesn't become reality through magic; it takes sweat, determination and hard work. -Colin Powell*
+> 💬 *Quote : A dream doesn't become reality through magic; it takes sweat, determination and hard work. -Colin Powell*

 <hr>